cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [5.0.4] - 2020-07-25
+### Fixed
+- column application added as a prereq, bsdmainutils/util-linux

+### Changed
+- Meta description now has a limit of 255 chars to match smash server limit
+- ledger-state timeout increased to 60s

 ## [5.0.3] - 2020-07-24

 **Due to recent changes, following is required:**